catdieval/user-workflow-and-user-stories/user-story-0.md

 ## Tasks

+- [ ] Create a styles.js file.

+- [ ] Go to styles.js and make a named import of "createGlobalStyle" from "styled-components".

+- [ ] Make a default export of createGlobalStyle, where you write the following styling properties:
+      _,
+      _::before,
+      \*::after {
+      box-sizing: border-box;
+      }

+  body {
+  display: grid;
+  margin: auto;
+  font-family: system-ui;
+  place-items: center;
+  min-height: 100vh;
+  max-width: 50rem;
+  }

-- [ ] Create a "pages" folder and inside create a index.js file.
+- [ ] Create a "pages" folder.

+- [ ] Inside this folder create a index.js file.

-- [ ] In the same folder create a "ListOfChartsPage.js" file.
+- [ ] Inside this folder create a "ListOfChartsPage.js" file.

+- [ ] Inside this folder create a \_app.js file.

+-[ ] Go to the \_app.js file and make a default import of createGlobalStyle from "../styles".

+- [ ] Declare a function "App" and export it by default.

+- [ ] The function returns, nested within a fragment, the createGlobalStyle component.

 - [ ] Create a "Component" folder.